Rock climbing is booming right now, and why not? It’s great exercise, fun, and social. Here’s the beginner rock climbing gear you need to get started.

 - You’ll need a locking carabiner to attach your belay device.
 There are dozens of models available.
 Choose one with an easy-to-use locking mechanism and wide gate opening.
 The Petzl Attache 3D Screw-Lock is a popular option.

 Chalk dries your hands to help keep them from slipping off the holds.
-Each climber is different; some don’t get sweaty hands or are accustomed to the climate or conditions, and other people are copious chalk users.
+Each climber is different; some don’t get sweaty hands and don’t chalk up often, and others are copious users.

 - There are many brands of chalk, some with big promises on superior grip.
 For beginner and intermediate climbers, any chalk type works; it’s a personal preference.

 - Get a chalk bag to hold your white dust.
-They come in all kinds of styles, from utilitarian $12 models to Rastafarian themes.
+They come in all kinds of styles, from utilitarian $12 models to ones with quirky, bold themes.

-For the beginner, these five items above provide a basic kit so you can hop in and start climbing with more experienced crag rats.
-Now, get your gear and head out.
+For the beginner, these five items above provide a manageable, basic kit so you can hop in and start climbing with more experienced crag rats.
+Now, just get your gear and get started.
 There’s a big world of vertical stone out there waiting to be climbed.